sasilver75/obsidian/RETRO.md

 Paper: [Improving language models by retrieving from trillions of tokens](https://arxiv.org/abs/2112.04426) [[DeepMind]]
 #zotero
-Takeaway: By retrieving over a 2T token database, RETRO obtains comparable performance to GPT-3, despite using 25x fewer parameters (at the time, retrieval for LM work usually considered small transformers and databases of limited size).
+Takeaway: By retrieving over an unprecedented *2T token* database, RETRO obtains comparable performance to GPT-3, despite using 25x fewer parameters (at the time, retrieval for LM work usually considered small transformers and databases of limited size).
+The generation component is pretrained from scratch while incorporating input from the already-trained, frozen retrieval component.

 ----